erkaii/erkaii/README.md

 ### Hi there 👋

-I'm a CompE undergraduate at UIUC.
+I'm a master's student in Computer Science at UIUC.

 - 🌱 I’m currently learning software analysis.
 - 💬 Ask me about my exchange life in the US!